The Most Mesmerizing Fantasy World Ideas (Updated in 2023)

 There are many different types of fantasy worlds.
 Here are a few of them:

-1. A world that’s parallel to Earth, in which the two are linked by an enchanted item or portal (for example: the world of Narnia in The Witch, the Lion and the Wardrobe.)
+1. A world that’s parallel to Earth, in which the two are linked by an enchanted item or portal (for example: the world of Narnia in The Witch, the Lion and The Wardrobe.)

 4. An alternate version of the Earth and its history (for example: Lyra’s world in His Dark Materials.)